 Developer experience should be a chief consideration to reduce research and development time.
 Spatial computing commands novel tools designed from the ground up that capture essential patterns.
 The first generation of tools offers a solid foundation, with software like Unity's EditorXR and Project MARS, Torch3D, Apple's RealityKit, SketchBox, Microsoft's Maquette, Tivori, and others.

 Pervasive adoption of AR/VR/MR platforms is contingent on solving these problems deeply.
-Spatial computing assists in giving us a practical and theoretical foundation to solve critical interaction issues by chiefly considering the human elements of the problem space.
+Spatial computing assists in giving us a practical and theoretical foundation to solve critical interaction issues by chiefly considering the human side of the equation.

 For more in-depth study of spatial computing principles, check out this index of talks, research papers, and articles.